naston70/jeremys-it-lab/37.NTP/ntp.md

  * Some NTP servers are 'better' than others.
 The 'distance' of an NTP server from the original reference clock is called stratum
  * NTP uses port 123 UDP

+#### Reference Clocks

+- A reference clock is usually a very accurate time device like an atomic clock or a GPS clock
+- Reference clocks are stratum 0 within NTP hierarchy
+- NTP servers directly connected to reference clocks are stratum 1

+Reference clocks are stratum 0
+* Stratum 1 NTP servers get their time from reference clocks
+* Stratum 2 NTP servers get their time from stratum 1 NTP servers
+* Stratum 3 NTP servers get their time from stratum 2 NTP servers
+* Stratum 15 is considered the max.
+Anything above is considered unreliable
+* Devices can also peer with devices at the stratum to provide a more accurate time.
+* This is called 'symmetric active mode'

+Cisco devices can operate in three NTP modes:
+    - Server mode
+    - Client mode
+    - Symmetric active mode

+An NTP client can sync to multiple servers

+NTP servers which get their time from reference clocks are know as **primary servers**

+NTP servers which get their time from other NTP servers are called **secondary servers.** They operate in server mode and client mode at the same time.

+#### NTP Configuration